openstack/openstack-ansible-os_sahara/doc/source/configure-sahara.rst

 By default sahara is configured to use proxy users and delegated trusts for Object Storage access.
 In that way, users are not required to enter credentials for their data sources and job binaries referenced in Object Storage.
-To disable this funcionality change the following variable to ``False``.
+To disable this functionality change the following variable to ``False``.

    In ``user_variables.yml``: